react-epfl/graasp-developers/source/index.html.md

 Welcome to the `Graasp Get Started with React App`!
 An initial project structure.
 This `Get Started React App` has been developed for starters adoption.
 You can use it as much as you need, add small to big modifications.
 All links in the sections and this documentation will help you get started.

-Also, we will help you well understand the building blocks of React apps: elements and components.

 You can view code examples in the dark area to the right.

-This guide is separated into several parts:
+This guide is divided into the following sections:

 - Forking the Starter Repository

-- Installing dependencies
+- Installing Dependencies

-- Starting the application <br>
+- Starting the application

 - Code Style